World Chess Championship 2006: Rapid tie-break games

-Regular games
+Classical games

-This is the only world chess championship match where the same opening move (1.d4) was played in every game.
+This is the only world chess championship match where the same first move (1.d4) was played in every game.
 Only two openings, the Slav Defense and the Catalan, were played.

 Game 1, Kramnik–Topalov, 1–0

 Kramnik won the first round of this match in a 75-move game that lasted six and a half hours.
 Out of a Catalan opening, Kramnik failed to get any advantage.
 In the middlegame Topalov played 26...Bf3!?, a move which allowed him to establish a pawn on f3, a powerful positional trump that was however hard to defend.
-The pawn wedged White's f2-pan and kept White on the defensive, sufficiently so that Topalov refused a repetition on move 42.
+The pawn wedged White's f2-pawn and kept White on the defensive, sufficiently so that Topalov refused a repetition on move 42.
 Topalov was within sight of winning the game when Kramnik played the excellent 56. d5!, going for counterplay at an opportune time.
 Topalov failed to react correctly and with 57...f5? missed a last chance at a perpetual, after which Kramnik reached a winning endgame with two extra pawns.